effekt-lang/effekt/examples/features/regions.effekt.md

 ```

 By doing so, the type of `closure` becomes `() => Int at {r}` and thereby signifying that `closure` closes over something allocated in the region `r`.
 `closure` may only ever be unboxed where region `r` is still in scope.
-Otherwise, accessing `closure` outside of `r` would exceed the lifetime given to `x` by allocating it in `r`.
+Otherwise, accessing `closure` outside `r` would exceed the lifetime given to `x` by allocating it into `r`.

-Additionally, regions are second-class like blocks and objects and thus can be passed to functions.
+Additionally, regions are second-class, like blocks and objects, and thus can be passed to functions.
 We use this for rewriting the opening example from the previous section:

 ```
 def exampleProgram {r: Region} = {